Nevah5/m321-NevahLose/README.md

 ### Player Turns

 Each player takes turn after each other.
-There is the possibility to draw a card from the deck
+There is the possibility to draw a card from the deck each turn, but this skips the turn for the player.

+The direction and order of player is chosen randomly at the beginning of the game.

 ### Cards